-Bond Counsel's engagement with respect to the Bonds ends with the issuance of the Bonds, and, unless separately engaged, Bond Counsel is not obligated to defend the City or the Owners regarding the tax status of the Bonds in the event of an audit examination by the IRS.
-Under current procedures, parties other than the City and their appointed counsel, including the Owners, would have little, if any, right to participate in the audit examination process.
-Moreover, because achieving judicial review in connection with an audit examination of the Bonds is difficult, obtaining an independent review of IRS positions with which the City legitimately disagrees, may not be practicable.
-Any action of the IRS, including but not limited to selection of the Bonds for audit, or the course or result of such audit, or an audit of bonds presenting similar tax issues may affect the market price for, or the marketability of, the Bonds, the Tax Credit Strips or the Principal Strips, and may cause the City or the Owners to incur significant expense.
+Bond Counsels' engagement with respect to the Bonds ends with the issuance of the Bonds, and, unless separately engaged, Bond Counsel are not obligated to defend the City or the Beneficial Owners regarding the tax status of the Bonds in the event of an audit examination by the IRS.
+Under current procedures, parties other than the City and its appointed counsel, including the Beneficial Owners, would have little, if any, right to participate in the audit examination process.
+Moreover, because achieving judicial review in connection with an audit examination of Bonds is difficult, obtaining an independent review of IRS positions with which the City legitimately disagrees, may not be practicable.
+Any action of the IRS, including but not limited to selection of the Bonds for audit, or the course or result of such audit, or an audit of bonds presenting similar tax issues may affect the market price for, or the marketability of, the Bonds, the Tax Credit Certificates or the Principal Strip Certificates, and may cause the City or the Beneficial Owners to incur significant expense.